wanman/mailcow/README.md

 This script is permanently **tested on Debian stable (8.x) and old-stable (7.x)**.
 Debian Squeeze is not supported.

-Please see https://www.debinux.de/mailcow for further information.
-Feel free to leave a comment or question.

 **Please see this album on imgur.com for screenshots -> http://imgur.com/a/x5IST#0**

 # Introduction